chr0nikler/chr0nikler.github.io/_drafts/how-i-went-from-delibitating-jumpers-knee-to-dunking.md

-NOTES:
-need the actual "try it anywhere, see how you feel" logic different feet positions for loading introduction of more exercise to improve volume exposure talk about VISA-P

 TL;DR:

 - If it's acute, recovery is easy.
 Just rest and it will recover.
 Then ramp up your volume.
 You will succeed.